 3. Lingua Franca Nova (LFN)

 A language created by Dr. C. George Boeree, a professor of Psychology at Shippensburg University in Pennsylvania, is meant to be simple and easy to learn for everyone.
 It is based on several Romance languages, such as Spanish, French, Portuguese, Italian, and Catalan.
-Some of its notable features are regular grammar, phonetically spelled, designed to be "natural" for Romance language speakers, and it can be written in either Latin alphabet or Cyrillic alphabet.
+Some of its notable features are regular grammar, phonetically spelled, designed to be "natural" for Romance language speakers, and it can be written in either the Latin alphabet or the Cyrillic alphabet.

-Flag of Lingua Franca Nova Português: Bandeira da língua franca nova (Photo credit: Wikipedia)
+Flag of Lingua Franca Nova Português: Bandeira da língua franca nova (Photo credit: Wikipedia) |

 The first time I read a text in Lingua Franca Nova (LFN), I got the impression that LFN is very similar to Spanish.
 Understanding LFN is quite easy for me because I have known Spanish and other Romance languages, such as Portuguese and French.
 Although Esperanto has many loanwords from Romance languages, I find LFN to be closer to Romance language than Esperanto.

 You can read about the introduction of LFN in several languages on its official website.
-Besides, there are also an LFN online group, learning resources, and a dictionary.
-There is a news portal in LFN language named Avenis Nova.
+Besides, there is also an LFN online group, learning resources, and a dictionary.
+There is a news portal in the LFN language named Avenis Nova.
 You also can send me a message if you want to practice LFN because I am looking for an LFN language partner.

 4. Jennai

-This conlang is neither as big nor as popular as the previously mentioned conlangs because Jennai is a new project initiated by a South Korean Esperantisto (Esperanto speaker), who I have acquainted with.
+This conlang is neither as big nor as popular as the previously mentioned conlangs because Jennai is a new project initiated by a South Korean Esperantisto (Esperanto speaker), who I am acquainted with.
 It was created as the Esperanto of an Asian language, in this case, East Asian languages, such as Japanese, Korean, and Chinese Mandarin.
 The grammar is similar to that of those languages and many words come from them.

-I joined Jennai Facebook group that the creator has created and we discussed the development of Jennai there.
+I joined the Jennai Facebook group that the creator has created and we discussed the development of Jennai there.
 It is a small project initiated by someone who has a big dream of creating an easy Asian language, or probably the first Asian conlang.

 Jennai creator has made a Jennai dictionary, which is unfinished at the moment.
-You can find it in Jennai Words document.
+You can find it in the Jennai Words document.
 Apart from that, a learning book has been created and is available for download.
 You can read about Jennai grammar and the story behind its creation, all written by its creator.

 What do you think about conlang?
 Are you a conlang fan or a conlang creator?